Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

 Problems During Caliphate

 The first battle erupted near Basra (Iraq) between Ali (RA) and the people of Madinah under the leadership of Ayesha (RA), the wife of Prophet Muhammad (PBUH).
-The battle is known as the Battle of Camel, as it was mainly fought around the camel of Ayesha (RA).
+It is known as the Battle of Camel due to its main action around the camel of Ayesha (RA).
 Ali (RA) remained victorious in the battle, and he promised Ayesha (RA) that he would punish the killers of Usman (RA) after the establishment of law and order.
 Two prominent Sahaba, Zubayr (RA) and Talhah (RA), also died during the battle while fighting alongside Ayaesha (RA).
-After the battle, Ali moved his capital to Kufa (Iraq), his stronghold.
+After this victory, Ali moved his capital to Kufa (Iraq), his stronghold.

 The emergence of Kharijites (an anarchist group) in Ali’s army was the main reason for the indecisive result of the Battle of Siffin.
-The last battle of First Fitna was fought between Ali (RA) and the Kharijites, known as the Battle of Nahrawan.
+Ali fought the last battle of First Fitna (the Battle of Nahrawan) against the Kharijites.
 Kharijites fought bravely but lost due to their small numbers.
-This battle provided a chance for Muawiya, whose commander Amr bin al-As (RA) captured Egypt.
-Now Muawiya (RA) became the ruler of the western part of the Islamic Caliphate: the Levant and Egypt.
+This battle provided a chance for Muawiya, whose commander Amr bin al-As (RA) capture Egypt.
+Now, Muawiya (RA) became the ruler of the western part of the Islamic Caliphate: the Levant and Egypt.

 Martyrdom